Say Thanks to a Caregiver

 Jackie Wittman, 56, of Brockport may only think of herself as an everyday teacher and mom, but in 2018 she had to muster her superpowers of courage and strength to do the impossible — be in two places at once.
 Her mother, suffering from lung cancer, was in hospice care in Hilton.
 At the same time, her brother was in a facility in Perinton as a tumor ravaged his brain.

 Wittman is one of the millions of people in the United States who are caregivers providing for a relative in need of support.
-For other respite care in Hillsboro, you can click here who are extremely good at their job!
 Each November, caregivers are recognized for the hard and often thankless work they do.
 The Caregiver Action Network first promoted National Family Caregivers Month in 1994.
 In 1997, President Bill Clinton signed the first National Family Caregivers Month Presidential Proclamation.
 Since then every president has issued an annual proclamation honoring family caregivers in November.

 More than 43.4 million people in the U.S. have cared for an adult or child for no pay in the previous year, according to a 2015 study conducted by The National Alliance for Caregiving and the AARP Public Policy Institute.